home-assistant/home-assistant.io/source/_integrations/nibe_heatpump.markdown

 ### Modbus Connection

-Home Assistant support connecting to Nibe heat pumps over modbus over either TCP or RCU like connections.
-When connecting to the pump inside a Home Assistant, Modbus connection string must be specified.
+Home Assistant support connecting to Nibe heat pumps over Modbus over either TCP or RCU like connections.
+When connecting to the pump inside a Home Assistant, the Modbus connection string must be specified.

 #### TCP/IP

-The newer S-series pump expose a built in TCP Modbus server that can be used to communicate with the pump.
-To enable support for this integration, the pump must be connected to your local network and network (5.2 - Network settings) and modbus (7.5.9 - Modbus TCP/IP) must be enabled.
-More details on the modbus support in the pump can be found in Nibe document [M12676EN](https://partner.nibe.eu/nibedocuments/29795/M12676EN.pdf).
+The newer S-series pump exposes a built-in TCP Modbus server that can be used to communicate with the pump.
+To enable support for this integration, the pump must be connected to your local network and network (5.2 - Network settings) and Modbus (7.5.9 - Modbus TCP/IP) must be enabled.
+More details on the Modbus support in the pump can be found in Nibe document [M12676EN](https://partner.nibe.eu/nibedocuments/29795/M12676EN.pdf).

 - `tcp://[IP OR HOSTNAME]`
 - `tcp://[IP OR HOSTNAME]:502`

 #### RCU

 If your system is equipped with a MODBUS40 accessory, this can be used to control your pump.
-To connect Home Assistant to the MODBUS40 accessory, a RS485 USB dongle is needed, which can be locally connected to you Home Assistant system, or on a separate computer exposed via [ser2net](https://linux.die.net/man/8/ser2net)
+To connect Home Assistant to the MODBUS40 accessory, a RS485 USB dongle is needed, which can be locally connected to your Home Assistant system, or on a separate computer exposed via [ser2net](https://linux.die.net/man/8/ser2net)

 - `serial://[DEVICE PATH]` for direct local connection
 - `rfc2217://[IP OR HOSTNAME]:[PORT]` for a [ser2net](https://linux.die.net/man/8/ser2net) type proxy

 <div class='note info'>
-Support for RCU based communication is currently untested.
+Support for RCU-based communication is currently untested.
 </div>